amuni3/amuni3.github.io/_portfolio/5_project.markdown

 img: /project_pics/lego.jpg
 ---

-This semester long project was part of Dr. David Anderson's "Intro. to Electrical and Computer Engineering" class.
+This semester long project was part of Dr. David Anderson's "Introduction to Electrical and Computer Engineering" class.
 Along with two other teammates, I programmed a Mindstorms NXT robot to traverse a race course while picking up certain colored balls.